orangegroove/OGCoreDataStack/README.md

 	- (void)populateWithDictionary:(NSDictionary *)dictionary options:(OGCoreDataStackPopulationOptions)options;
 	- (NSMutableDictionary *)translatedPopulationDictionary:(NSMutableDictionary *)dictionary;

+## Notes

+- If you don't disable Foundation assertions in production code, you might end with some exceptions.
+- Uses the @import keyword, so enable modules.

 # Documentation

 More specific documentation in the headers.
 It's really very easy to use if you understand the basic concepts of Core Data.
 Check out [Apple's documentation](https://developer.apple.com/library/ios/documentation/cocoa/conceptual/coredata/cdProgrammingGuide.html).